 When you click Print button in the invoice list, you see composed template.
 In most cases, it contains a header, followed by invoice rows, followed by summaries and additional information.
-Information about selected invoices (or one invoice) is read from database and passed to template generation system, which processes this data and displays in the form, which is ready to be printed or saved into file.
+Information about selected invoices (or one invoice) comes to report generation system from a database.
+This system processes this data and displays in the form, which is ready to be printed or saved into file.
 To correctly display this data, a specific template structure is required.
 This structure is created on the designer surface.
-Elements of the template structure are called bands.
-These bands are displayed in a certain order and necessary amount of times.
+The whole structure consist of a number of bands, which are printed in a certain order necessary amount of times.

 Displayed once per data row.
 If you print multiple invoices, it will be printed once per each invoice.
 Thus, this is ideal band type to display invoice header.